CommandersAct/Platform-Documentation/getting-started/platform-interface/productivity-tools/commanders-ai.md

 **Which AI models are used?**\
 Commanders Act uses advanced Large Language Models (LLMs) selected for reliability and compliance.\
-For security and contractual reasons, we do not publicly disclose individual model names or vendors.\
+For security and contractual reasons, and because our underlying models may evolve over time or be combined to improve performance and reliability, we do not publicly disclose individual model names or vendors.\
-All models operate under the strict EU hosting, GDPR and AI Act rules described on this page.
+All models we use operate under the strict EU hosting, GDPR and AI Act rules described on this page.

 **What data do the models have access to?**\
 Only configuration-level metadata and user-provided prompts are sent to AI models, such as:\